 A general framework and workflow for AI/ML optimization should be defined and captured in the TR.
 The generalized workflow should not prevent to “think beyond” the workflow if the use case requires so.

 User data privacy and anonymisation should be respected during AI/ML operation.

+The UE function that can be hosted by the UE is the data collection function.

 4.2 Functional Framework